 Guadalupe Island is located 200 miles southwest of Ensenada, Mexico on the Pacific coast of the Baja Peninsula.
 It is a rugged volcanic island, 25 miles long and the highest point is 4200 ft..
 The 4-night Guadalupe itinerary provides an adventure to shark seekers who enter surface or submersible cages to experience seeing great whites up close and personal.

+All guests are picked up from the host hotels in San Diego, California & Tijuana, Mexico and transported to Ensenada, Mexico for boarding at 12 pm.
 The Socorro Aggressors anchorage is in a sheltered bay near Guadalupe Island where the cage diving shark encounter action will take place in clear blue water.
 The yacht stays here for 3 dive days where guests will rotate entering the cages every hour while seeing several sharks during each dive.

 - 2 surface cages: 4 guests rotate in and out every 45 minutes.

 - 1 submersible cage: 4 guests rotates in and out every 30 minutes.

 - Equipment needed is a mask, booties, gloves, hood and a 5-7 mm wetsuit.

 A dive tender is available for shore excursions.
 There are three 18 ft long tenders on the yacht.